wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/4-navigate-collaboration-manager.md

 ## Task 3: Creating meetings in Collaboration Manager for Loans

-1. To schedule both internal and external meetings regarding the loan, start by selecting the **Meetings** tab for a loan record.
+1. To schedule both internal and external meetings about the loan, start by selecting the **Meetings** tab for a loan record.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the loan application on the Meetings tab showing a schedule with no meetings.](../media/no-meetings.png)](../media/no-meetings.png#lightbox)